0x0zAgency/infinitymint-react-typescript-starterkit/ReadMe.markdown

 - Mac OSX (any version), Windows (XP, Vista, 7, 8, 10, 11), Debian (5+), Ubuntu (14+)
 - Node **16.0.0** or Higher
-- zsh, xTerm or equivalent. **might not work on bash**.
+- ZSH, Fish or equivalent. **(Bash users may/not encounter issues.)**

 ## 🗿 Boilerplates & Starter-kits

-Don't feel like starting from scratch?
-Check out our boilerplates and starter-kits and get building with InfinityMint straight away!
+Don't feel like using this template?
+Check out our other boilerplates and starter-kits and get building with InfinityMint straight away!

 [Javascript Boilerplate](https://github.com/0x0zAgency/infinitymint-javascript-boilerplate)